Natural Resources

 Amount of litter movement (describe size and distance expected to travel):

+Typically, none.
 Litter should fall in place.
-Slight amount of movement of smallest size class litter is possible. -
+Slight amount of movement of the smallest size class litter is possible.
+Small woody debris should not move.
+Fine litter may move up to 12 inches.
+Numerous debris dams or vegetative barriers may be present. -

 Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values):

-Soil aggregate stability ratings should typically be 3 to 4. -
+Soil stability ratings should typically be 3 to 4. -

 Soil surface structure and SOM content (include type of structure and A-horizon color and thickness):

-A-horizon should be 2 to 6 inches thick, and mollic colors are not typically present.
+A-horizon should be 2 to 4 inches (5-10.25 cm) thick.
+Soil color is light gray when dry (values of 5 to 8) and brown when moist (values of 4-7).
 Structure typically is weak very thin platy structure in the A-horizon.
 Organic matter is typically very low in these soils. -

 Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: